akbartus/Interactive-3D-Story-Creator/README.md

 - Improve UI and start working on mobile version.
 - Add improved code exporting feature.
 - Add multiple language support (preferably German, French and Spanish).
+- Talk to VisCom school, Ohio Today magazine and Barbara Geralds Institute for Storytelling and Social Impact to get their ideas and features they are interested in.
 - Replace png icons with svg icons and add cdn url addresses so that scrolytelling exported remains standalone.